CoreMedia/feedback-hub-adapter-tutorial/predefined_feedback.md

 ### Empty Panel

 This panel is only used for creating empty tabs in case the feedback is not available during the first rendering.
-They are mostly used only internally, but can be created through the _FeedbackItemFactory_.
+In general, they are only used internally but can be created through the _FeedbackItemFactory_.

 | Property          | Type     | Default Value | Description |
 | ----------------- | :------: | :------------: |------------ |